 - SelectService accountand specify aService account name(for example,SaaS Security API), which automatically populates theService account ID, then, authorizing no optional permissions or access.CREATECONTINUEDONE

 - Enable Domain-wide Delegation for the new service account.GCP creates a service account client when domain-wide delegation is enabled on a service account.

 - Select.APIs & ServicesCredentialsManage service accounts

 - SelectEnable G Suite Domain-wide Delegation.

 - Select, thenADD KEYP12without specifying a role.CREATEAfter GCP issues a default password and new private key, your browser automatically downloads the new private key to your computer.

 - Store the default password and key to a secure location as the key cannot be recovered if lost.

 - Retrieve and save the Client ID for the new service account client.

-- Enable API Access in G Suite Marketplace from the new service account.
+- Enable API access for the new service account.